 Visual impairment can have a significant impact on an individual’s quality of life as well as on their family members.
 Low vision can make it challenging to prepare meals, shop for groceries, find transportation to medical appointments, or manage the household and finances.
 When vision loss interferes with or prevents you from carrying out daily activities, consider vision services.

 Vision services help you adapt to and cope with changing vision.
-The Council provides vision services in the areas of low vision, vision rehabilitation and access technology (also known as assistive technology).
-At this time, the Council does not provide orientation and mobility services, but we can recommend people who provide these services.
+The Council provides vision services in the areas of low vision, vision rehabilitation, access technology (also known as assistive technology), and orientation and mobility (O&M).

 All vision services are provided by qualified, certified professionals.
 Services are client-centered and begin with evaluation where goals are identified.
 Staff collaborate with clients, families, eye care providers, social service agencies and DVR counselors to determine an action plan.
-We listen to your goals and plan services to work towards achieving them.
-We are interested in where you live or work, as that can influence recommendations.
+We listen to their goals and plan services to work towards achieving them.
+We are interested in where the client lives and works, as that can influence recommendations.
 We try to make services available even when the cost may be a hardship for the individual.

-Because of the Council’s location in south-central Wisconsin, our Vision Services programs tend to directly serve people in Dane County, counties surrounding Dane, and counties in Southwest Wisconsin.
+Because of the Council’s location in south-central Wisconsin, our Vision Services programs tend to directly serve people in Dane County and other nearby counties.
 The Vision Services providers adhere to the Council’s core values of inclusivity, uncompromising respect and integrity in their day-to-day practices.

 A functional low vision evaluation helps adults understand and maximize existing vision by showing them how to use remaining vision more effectively and efficiently.
-The low vision evaluation tests vision function, contrast, color and lighting.
+The low vision therapist evaluates vision function, contrast, color and lighting.
 Optical and non-optical aids may be recommended along with lighting, contrast and positioning to make visual tasks easier to accomplish.
 Recommendations can be applied to home, work or school environments.

 Each appointment includes an initial evaluation of up to 1.5 hours and an optional 30-minute follow-up visit may be scheduled.